Democratization

 Since 1900, the number of countries democratizing (yellow) has been higher than those autocratizing (blue), except in the late 1920s through 1940s and since 2010.

 Democratization, or democratisation, is the structural government transition from an authoritarian government to a more democratic political regime, including substantive political changes moving in a democratic direction.
+The opposite process of democratic transition is known as democratic backsliding or autocratization.
 Whether and to what extent democratization occurs can be influenced by various factors, including economic development, historical legacies, civil society, and international processes.
 Some accounts of democratization emphasize how elites drove democratization, whereas other accounts emphasize grassroots bottom-up processes.
 How democratization occurs has also been used to explain other political phenomena, such as whether a country goes to a war or whether its economy grows.

-The opposite process is known as democratic backsliding or autocratization.